 As a policy, the Company intends to declare at least 5% of its prior year's net income as dividends, whether in stock or in cash, subject to statutory limitations and/or creditor restrictions.
-Also, there are no financial covenants that limit the declaration of dividends except one of its loans which requires obtaining consent for issuance of cash dividends.
+Note that there are no financial covenants that limit the declaration of dividends except for its loan with Land Bank of the Philippines, amounting to Php1,300,000,000.00 for 180 days, which requires obtaining consent for issuance of cash dividends.